Jonathan0827/NextYouTubeMusic/README.md

 ## To-do

--   [ ] -   Find better audio player as the current one has some issues
+-   [x] -   Find better audio player as the current one has some issues
+-   [ ] -   Fix stuffs for iOS
--   [ ] -   Add Album support
+-   [ ] -   Add Album, Music support
 -   [ ] -   Add queue suggestion by current song/playlist
 -   [ ] -   Add download
 -   Make the UI better